What is “Western civilization”?

 In drawing inspiration from the natural world, we are mindful of the necessary cycles of creation and destruction—the ferocity of wild animals and storms and the tenderness of new growth and maternal love—all love.
 Within this dynamic, human beings have a unique agency to optimize the creative aspects and minimize unnecessary harm from the destructive aspects, if only we choose to exercise it.

 We maximize the creative agency in grounding ourselves in the authentic reality of the natural world and in human community offering mutual support and creative abundance.
-In doing so, we not only fortify ourselves during perilous times, we are envisioning how a more equitable participatory democracy can be built and how circular economies can be developed with the consequent flourishing of environmental systems and their human elements.
+In doing so, we not only fortify ourselves during perilous times, we are envisioning how a more equitable participatory democracy can be built and how regenerative economies can be developed with the consequent flourishing of environmental systems and people.

 Into this vanishing